By Mayo Clinic Staff

 Dietitian's tip:

-Serve these broiled sea bass fillets over a bed of sauteed spinach, which adds vitamin A, folate, riboflavin, calcium and iron to your meal.
-If you prefer, you can substitute red snapper, halibut or cod for the sea bass.
+Serve these broiled sea bass fillets over a bed of sauteed spinach.
+Spinach adds nutrients such as vitamin A, folate, riboflavin, calcium and iron to your meal.
+If you prefer, you can use red snapper, halibut or cod instead of the sea bass.

 Number of servings